theaditya01/event-management/README.md

 ---

 ## ⚙️ How It Works

 - User inputs event details through a modal form
-- Data is stored in the browser using localStorage
+- Events are stored in localStorage
-- Events are dynamically rendered on the page
+- Data is dynamically rendered using JavaScript
-- CRUD operations are handled using JavaScript functions
+- Filters and sorting are applied on the event array
-- Event status is calculated based on the current date
+- Event status is calculated using date comparison
-- Countdown shows remaining days for upcoming events
+- Countdown shows remaining days for each event

 ---